Latest Headlines from Nourish | The Nourish Mission

 What's happened

-Bob Mould-led Sugar has reunited for a UK and Ireland tour after three New York shows, featuring David Barbe and Malcolm Travis.
-The set includes two new reunion tracks, Long Live Love and House of Dead Memories, and delivers a 90-minute, 23-song performance.
+Sugar has reunited for a UK and Ireland tour after three New York shows, with David Barbe and Malcolm Travis.
+The set includes two reunion tracks, Long Live Love and House of Dead Memories, delivering a 90-minute, 23-song performance that signals ongoing vitality beyond nostalgia, though tensions remain about staying power and the role of new material.

 What's behind the headline?